 Tea is Zen

-In ancient China, Buddhist monks started cultivating tea first.
+In ancient China, Buddhist monks were the first to start cultivating tea.
 Tea was a path to spiritual enlightenment.
 Tea was Zen.
 Heard of the Zen Tea Ceremony?
 Legend has it that the Buddhist monks at the Mount Tai temple in Shandong province created this spiritual practice during the Tang Dynasty.

-This Zen Tea Ceremony is still in practice today.
-Watch a short clip from 9
+The Zen Tea Ceremony is still in practice today.
+We captured this footage in the film 9 DRAGONS TEA.